 With practice, the process becomes easier, more automatic, and more effective.
 And with time, you’ll be able to tap into this kind of communication in the moment, without having to sit down and close your eyes.

 Checking in with your body is key to your entire Whole30 journey.
 That includes how you work your Food Freedom plan, too.
-You’re employing a brief pause, checking in with yourself to ask “Is it worth it, and do I want it?”
-Then you’re making the decision that serves you best in that moment.
+In your food freedom, you employ a brief pause, and check in with yourself to ask “Is it worth it, and do I want it?”
+Then you making the decision that serves you best in that moment.
+Practicing these check-ins in the face of negativity or stress will carry over.

-It’s called a practice for a reason.
+Remember, it’s called a practice for a reason.
 This isn’t a skill I learned overnight, and there were plenty of times I’d sit down and think, “I don’t even know what I’m doing.”
 But with time and consistency, I learned to trust the signals my body was sending me.
 I was able to establish patterns in my feelings, and discover new ways to navigate stressful moments, negative emotions, or discomfort in a way that didn’t involve a not-worth-it food or drink.
-(Bonus, this practice will also help you set and hold healthy boundaries in all of your relationships, because those require you to check in with your own feelings and needs, too!)
+As a bonus, this practice will also help you set and hold healthy boundaries in all of your relationships, because those require you to check in with your own feelings and needs, too!
+It’s all related.

 The next time you notice excess negativity, stress, or discomfort, try managing emotions with this practice and see what comes up for you.
 Let me know on Instagram (@melissau) how your Food Freedom plan is going, and ask for help when you need it.